kbridson/rails-demos-and-deets-2021-test/demo-15-styling-with-bootstrap.md

     </ul>
     ```

-The `active` class on a link is what highlights the link for the current page.
-If you load the page and try clicking on one the links other than Home, you will see the "Home" tab is still active and the current page is not.
-To fix this, we will conditionally add the `active` class to the link depending on the current page.
+### 3.2.
+Conditionally Highlighting the Active Navigation Link

+In the above code, the `nav-item` element for the Home link has an additional `active` class; however, this is incorrect and needs to be fixed.
+The intent of the `active` class is to highlight the nav link for the currently open page.
+However, to achieve this behavior, the `active` class must be applied to the `nav-item` element that corresponds to the current page.
+The above code is broken in that the Home `nav-item` element is always styled as `active` regardless of which page is actually open.

+To fix this problem, we will conditionally add the `active` class to the appropriate `nav-item` element for the current page by making the following changes.

-1. Add a helper method `active_class` to `application_helper.rb`:
+1. Add a helper method `active_class` to `application_helper.rb` that returns the string "`active`" if the path of the current HTTP request matches a `path` parameter and that otherwise return an empty string, like this:

     ```ruby
     def active_class(path)